Copyright law of the United Kingdom: Fair dealing and other exceptions and limitations

-Under the 1988 Act, it was originally the case that any research used was fair dealing.
+Under the 1988 Act, it was originally the case that any research use was fair dealing.
 However, in 2003, the 1988 Act was amended to exclude commercial research from the definition of fair dealing because of the restrictions provided for by the Information Society Directive (2001).
 Fair dealing for research should be accompanied by acknowledgement, if this is possible.
 Fair dealing with the typographical arrangement of a work for use in research or private study is also explicitly allowed.
 Also before the 2014 amendments to UK copyright law fair dealing for research only covered literary, dramatic, musical, and artistic works.

 Database right fair dealing applies to the use of databases that have been made available to the public.
 If a person is a lawful user of a database, fair dealing is allowed for the extraction of substantial parts of a database, if the substantial part is extracted for teaching or research, not for commercial use, provided the source of the material is acknowledged.

 Copyright in a database is not infringed if a person with the legal right to use part or all of a database do things necessary to use or access the contents of the database.
 Such permitted acts, which would otherwise infringe copyright, are allowed in spite of any licence agreement that purports to restrict such acts.
 Any terms of that type are null and void under UK law.
 Fair dealing for the purposes of private study or non-commercial research also does not infringe on copyright in a database.

 With computer programs, fair dealing is explicitly excluded for decompilation or copying during decompilation.
 However, decompilation is allowed if it is to gain information vital to creating an independent program to interact with the decompiled program, provided that the information obtained by decompilation is not used for any other purpose.
 The observation of programs to determine their functions and the ideas underlying them is explicitly allowed while performing the normal functions of a program, such as loading and running it.
 As with database use, any terms which purport to restrict this sort of activity are null and void.
 Backup copies of computer programs are allowed if these are necessary for the lawful use of a computer program, and again restrictive licence terms are null and void.